wvirany/blog/content/posts/gaussian/index.md

 Despite its ubiquity, I have frequently found myself in a state somewhere between *discomfort* and *panic* each time I am faced with the task of manipulating the Gaussian distribution, particularly in multiple dimensions.
 So, I've taken the opportunity to work through some detailed derivations involving the Gaussian.

 In this blog, I focus on the multivariate Gaussian distribution, beginning by reasoning about its shape and properties in high dimensions.
 Then, I derive some useful formulas such as conditioning, marginalization, and certain transformations.
-Many resources provide excellent discussions which focus on intuition and visualization behind the Gaussian distribution.
-My goal, however, is to discuss the nuances of the *math* behind the Gaussian.
+Many existing resources provide excellent discussions which focus on intuition and visualization.
+My goal, however, is to discuss the nuances of the *math* behind the Gaussian distribution.

 ## Properties